 Why Asutra magnesium?

-Magnesium is the fourth most abundant mineral in your body and is essential for over 300 different chemical reactions, including maintaining your energy level, helping you relax, and sustaining the health of your heart and blood vessels.
+Magnesium is the fourth most abundant mineral in your body and is essential for over 300 different chemical reactions, including maintaining your energy level, supporting a healthy immune system, helping you relax, and sustaining the health of your heart and blood vessels.
 Yet, 2 out of 3 people are magnesium-deficient, and don’t even know it.

 Every organ in your body, especially your heart, muscles, and kidneys, needs magnesium.
 This mineral also contributes to the makeup of strong, healthy teeth and bones.
 Magnesium activates enzymes, contributes to energy production, and helps regulate levels of calcium, copper, zinc, potassium, vitamin D, and other important nutrients in the body.